Explore Jobs

 Category Share of monthly expenses Average monthly expense

-Debt can be a huge contributor to monthly expenses for Americans, especially those who have a mortgage, auto loan, or student loan.
+Debt can significantly impact monthly expenses for Americans, particularly those with mortgages, auto loans, or student loans.

 Average Monthly Debt By Category